target/consensource-docs/content/docs/Overview/_index.md

 ConsenSource solves this problem using _Distributed Ledger Technology (DLT)_.
 The application serves as a common platform to verify and display the certifications and audit data between retailers, factories, certifying bodies, and standards bodies.

-The DLT allows all partners to share ownership of this data.
-Each partner is tasked with the duty of owning their data and keeping this information up to date, shifting the onus of data accuracy to the impacted party.
+DLT allows all partners to share ownership of this data.
+Each partner is tasked with the duty of owning their data and keeping this information up to date, shifting the onus of data accuracy to the relevant party.
+Each participant in the network plays a unique role.

-The blockchain participants uniquely interact with the ConsenSource application.
-Standards bodies create standards and accredit certifying bodies.
-These certifying bodies are then able to audit and certify factories against the standards they are accredited for.
-Factories are able to request these certifications and in-person audits, so that certifying bodies are able to issue certificates based on in-person, off-chain audit results.
-This allows retailers to view and trust the resulting data from these interactions as well as general contact and location information on each of these entities.
+**Standards bodies** create standards and accredit certifying bodies.

+**Certifying bodies** are then able to audit and certify factories against the standards they are accredited for.

+**Factories** are able to request these certifications and in-person audits, so that certifying bodies are able to issue certificates based on in-person, off-chain audit results.

+**Retailers** are able to view and trust the resulting data from these interactions as well as general contact and location information on each of these entities.

 ### Who Should Use ConsenSource?